Walcott man sentenced to 19 years for firearm and robbery

-DAVENPORT — A Walcott man apprehended in Muscatine after leading the police on a high speed chase on July 22, 2017 has been sentenced to 19 years in prison for felon in possession of a firearm and robbery.
+DAVENPORT — A Walcott man apprehended in Muscatine after leading the police on a high speed chase on July 22, 2017, has been sentenced to 19 years in prison for being a felon in possession of a firearm and robbery.

-The release said Quarterman was charged with felon in possession of a firearm on May 2016 after police were called regarding a domestic dispute and Quarterman was found in possession of a stolen firearm.
+The release said Quarterman was charged with being a felon in possession of a firearm on May 2016 after police were called regarding a domestic dispute and Quarterman was found in possession of a stolen firearm.
 On July 20, 2017 Quarterman was placed on federal pretrial release.
-He subsequently cut off his ankle monitor and fled supervision and stole a truck.
-On July 22, 2017 he committed interference with commerce by threats and violence, which qualifies as robbery under the Hobbs Act.
-Following the robbery, he was spotted by law enforcement in Johnson County and fled as speeds over 100 mph.
+He subsequently cut off his ankle monitor, fled supervision and stole a truck.
+On July 22, 2017, he committed interference with commerce by threats and violence, which qualifies as robbery under the Hobbs Act.
+Following the robbery, he was spotted by law enforcement in Johnson County and fled at speeds over 100 mph.
 The vehicle was debilitated and he was apprehended.

 Quarterman had three prior felony convictions for robbery, which qualifies him as an armed career criminal under federal law.